-■ In September, seven Dalits were killed when police opened fire on protesters demanding the release of Dalit leader John Pandyan, who was arrested on his way to Paramakkudi town, Tamil Nadu, to commemorate anniversary of the death of another Dalit leader.
-Immanuel Sekaran.
+■ In September, seven Dalits were killed when police opened fire on protesters demanding the release of Dalit leader John Pandyan, who was arrested on his

 - In September, eight people, all Muslims, were killed when police and members of a Gujjar militia opened fire inside a mosque and set fire to it in Gopalgarh village near Bharatpur in Rajasthan. - In February, two people were killed and five wounded when police fired at those protesting against the takeover of their lands for a thermal power plant run by East Coast Energy in Vadditandra village, Andhra Pradesh. - In April, one person was killed and another injured when police fired at villagers protesting against the harmful effects of the proposed French Areva firm's nuclear project at Jaitapur town in Maharashtra.
-Subsequently, the police enforced night-time detentions for peaceful protesters on a four-day march from Mumbai. - In May, two protesters and two policemen were killed after police fired at farmers at Bhatta Parsaul village.
+Subsequently, the police enforced night-time detentions for peaceful protesters on a four-day march from Mumbai - In May, two protesters and two policemen were killed after police fired at farmers at Bhatta Parsaul village.
 The farmers had kidnapped three officials in protest against the authorities' decision to forcibly acquire their land to build an expressway near Noida on the outskirts of Delhi.
 The police sexually assaulted seven women and looted the village.
 A Noida court later charged 30 police officials with rape and robbery, and a Supreme Court order declared part of the land acquisition illegal. - In May, two people were shot dead by police during forced evictions at Jamshedpur town in Jharkhand.
 At least 100,000 people were forcibly evicted in Jamshedpur, Ranchi and Bokaro towns.